neilhan/drop/tech/AWS_Lambda_performance_exploration.md

 ![execution time chart](./aws_lambda_performance/execution_time.png)

 The x-axis is each lambda call.
-The y-axis is execution time in ms.
+The y-axis is execution time in ms. It makes sense, that the resource of lambda servers are shared with all Lambda customers.
+The allocated resource is probably not reserverd and idle when our lambda is idle.